 The Fast Money traders take a look at today's biggest market movers.» Read More

-CNBC's Maria Bartiromo discusses Thursday's wild market ride and rally, and looks ahead to Friday's events.
+Maria Bartiromo discusses Friday's top business and financial stories, and looks ahead to Monday's events.

-Maria Bartiromo discusses Tuesday's top business and financial stories -- and looks ahead to tomorrow's events.
+Maria Bartiromo discusses Monday's top business and financial stories, and looks ahead to tomorrow's events.
 Oil prices, Lennar earnings, Goldman and Morgan Stanley, tech stock buybacks, the dollar slide and more!